SMI/CogStack-SemEHR/RESTful_service/README.md

 Note that the JSON structure will obviously have to be a single line of text encoded suitably for a GET URL.

+Alternatively the query can be submitted using POST if it is large.
+The content needs to be a dictionary containing "terms" at the top level along with optional "passphrase", "filter" and "returnFields".
+The passphrase has to be in here and not in the URL.

 All fields except "terms[q]" are optional (omit them rather than trying to provide a default value, so that the API itself can choose a suitable default value).